Peter is an independent international zoo consultant, critic and writer with over 50 years of work within zoos.

 Such is the popularity of the Camel in Desert Culture that it cannot be doubted that huge amounts of oil money will be spent to ensure that the root cause of MERS is found and the Camels are given a clean bill of health.

 The Camel even plays its part in Hump Day.
 Hump Day is that highest point of your mid-week (usually Wednesday) after which it is downhill towards your weekend.
+It is said that Hump Day actually relates to Humpback Whales.

 Other Camelids include Llamas, Alpacas, Guanacos and Vicunas which are all found in South America.